-Explain that other agents generally feel uncomfortable with the selling agent hanging around, listening to and participating in conversations with potential buyers.
-If the other agent is representing the buyers as a buyer's agent, she won't be free to have open discussions about the house in front of you.
+Explain to your sellers that other agents generally feel uncomfortable with the selling agent hanging around, listening to and participating in conversations with potential buyers.
+The buyers' agents won't feel free to have open discussions about the house in front of you.

-If your sellers are worried about theft of small items, they should store them away.
+If your sellers are worried about precious items getting stolen, they should store them away in a safe location.
 Packing up collections and small personal items is part of the process they should have already gone through to prepare the house for showings.

 Pets Must Be Controlled

-Pets should be out of the house during showings, especially large dogs, since many people are afraid of them.
-A gruff bark coming from inside the house is enough to make some home buyers turn around at the front door.
+Pets should be out of the house during showings, especially large dogs that may intimidate potential buyers.
+Ferocious-sounding barking coming from inside the house is enough to make some home buyers turn around at the front door.

-If there are pet odors, talking with your seller about the subject can be tricky, because most people are not aware of odors in their own home.
-You may need to conjure up your best be-tactful mode to deal with that subject, but it must be dealt with.
+If there are pet odors, talking with your seller about the subject can be tricky because most people are not aware of odors in their own home.
+You'll have to be tactful to deal with this subject, but it must be addressed.
 Your sellers don't want buyers to remember the home as the house that smells.

 Gaining Seller Cooperation

-Share showing information in a 'did you know this about buyers' tone, rather than simply telling a seller what he must do.
+Share showing information in a "did you know this about buyers" tone rather than simply telling sellers what they must do.
 Explaining why these steps are important helps sellers realize that it's in their best interests to comply.

-- Consider putting showing advice on paper in an easy-to-read format.
-Give the seller a day or so to digest the information, then ask if he has any questions about the information.
+Consider putting showing advice on paper in an easy-to-read format.
+Give the sellers a day or so to digest the information, then ask if they have any questions about it.

-- Show that you respect the seller's opinions by asking what he thinks are the home's best features, then spotlight those features in a flyer or brochure that can be left on a table for prospective buyers.
+Show that you respect the sellers' opinions by asking what they think are the home's best features, then spotlight those features in a flyer or brochure that can be left on a table for prospective buyers.